Hail Murray: Cardinals stun Bills 32-30 in final seconds

 The Cardinals trailed 23-9 midway through the third quarter but responded with two touchdown drives sandwiched around a field goal to take a 26-23 lead by the beginning of the fourth.
 Murray, wearing bright yellow cleats, ran for both of the touchdowns, including a 15-yard dash up the middle that gave Arizona its first lead of the day.

+“He is playing at a ridiculous level,” Kingsbury said.
+“You have seen it the last few weeks after that first month.
+Offensively, we have really settled in.
+Mixing in tempo making great decisions whether it is with his feet, his arm.
+It is fun to watch.
+He’s making us right on a lot of plays.”

 Allen was having a mediocre game until the late drive that lasted 12 plays and went 73 yards.
 The quarterback capped the series with a perfect throw to a diving Diggs, who finished with 10 catches for 93 yards.
+But it wasn’t enough for the Bills, who couldn’t stop Hopkins in the end zone.

+“Yeah, I thought we guarded it pretty well,” Bills safety Jordan Poyer said.
+“We had three people around him . … It’s really not a whole lot of anything else to say, just got to find a way to get that ball out of his hands some way, somehow.”

 Allen completed 32 of 49 passes for 284 yards, two touchdowns and two interceptions.
 Cole Beasley had 11 catches for 109 yards and a touchdown.